Deybacsi/C64SimpleWiFi/docs/README.md

 | Pin B+C       | RX←TX  | TX (3.3V output)  |
 | Pin M         | TX→RX  | RX (5V input)     |

-⚠️ C64 TX to Wemos RX is 5V → 3.3V.
-Technically unsafe, but it works in practice.
+> ⚠️ C64 TX to Wemos RX is 5V → 3.3V.
+Technically **unsafe**, but it works in practice.
 Use at your own risk.

 This setup requires just four wires.
 If you want to power the Wemos externally via USB, you can omit the 5V (red) line from the C64 and use only three wires.

-⚠️ **Warning:** Don’t connect **both** USB and C64 5V power at the same time.
+> ⚠️ **Warning:** Don’t connect **both** USB and C64 5V power at the same time.
 The two supplies may conflict and damage your hardware.
 Pick one, not both!

 ### How to Use